Morephy-Net: An Evolutionary Multi-objective Optimization for Replica-Exchange-based Physics-informed Neural Operator Learning Networks: General framework

 \subsection{Overview}

-The Physics-Informed Multi-Objective Refined Fourier Deep Operator Network (PIMORE-FDON) framework consists of several key components, as illustrated schematically in Figure~\ref{fig:workflow}.
-In particular, PIMORE-FDON consist the following: (1) \textit{\textbf{Physics-informed Deep Operator Network (PI-DON) architecture.}} The Deep Operator Network employs two subnetworks—the branch network that includes the initial conditions or PDE parameters, and the trunk network, which may contain the spatial temporal grid information.
+The \textbf{M}ulti-objective \textbf{O}ptimization for \textbf{R}eplica-\textbf{E}xchange-based \textbf{Phy}sics-informed operator-learning \textbf{Net}works (Morephy-Net)framework consists of several key components, as illustrated schematically in Figure~\ref{fig:workflow}.
+In particular, Morephy-Net consists of the following: (1) \textit{\textbf{Physics-informed Deep Operator Network (PI-DON) architecture.}} The Deep Operator Network employs two subnetworks—the branch network that includes the initial conditions or PDE parameters, and the trunk network, which may contain the spatial temporal grid information.
 The training is guided not only by data loss but also by a physics-informed residual loss that enforces the governing PDE constraints (see Section \ref{subsec:pi-deeponet}).
 (2) \textit{\textbf{Fourier convolution layer.}} The Fourier convolution layer maps the latent representation into a spectral space, where the underlying information can be more effectively represented by the neural network.
 This transformation also allows the model to capture global dependency and long-range interactions inherently in data.
-(3) \textit{\textbf{Multi-objective optimization with replica exchange stochastic gradient Langevin dynamics.}} In PIMORE-FDON, the training process integrates the refined Non-dominated Sorting Genetic Algorithm III (refined NSGA-III) algorithm (see Section \ref{subsec:nsga3}), proposed in this paper, with replica exchange stochastic gradient Langevin dynamics (reSGLD) (see Section \ref{subsec:sgld-re}) to address the challenges of multi-objective optimization in physics-informed operator learning.
+(3) \textit{\textbf{Multi-objective optimization with replica exchange stochastic gradient Langevin dynamics.}} In Morephy-Net, the training process integrates the refined Non-dominated Sorting Genetic Algorithm III (refined NSGA-III) algorithm (see Section \ref{subsec:nsga3}), proposed in this paper, with replica exchange stochastic gradient Langevin dynamics (reSGLD) (see Section \ref{subsec:sgld-re}) to address the challenges of multi-objective optimization in physics-informed operator learning.
 The refined NSGA-III serves as the evolutionary mechanism for exploring the Pareto front that produces optimal candidate solutions.
 These candidates are then further optimized through reSGLD, which improves exploration of the parameter space by including stochastic gradient noise and enabling replica exchanges across parallel chains at different “temperatures.”
 This stochastic strategy not only helps the models escape local minima but also improves convergence in training.